sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 [live environment](/ftw/how-to-deploy-ftw-to-production/) instance of your client app that uses

-- your live Client Id for Flex and
+- your live Client Id for Sharetribe and
 - live Stripe keys (both publishable and secret).

 Then create a new Git branch that takes PaymentIntents flow into use and